skellis46/embodied-camera/embodied-camera-application-proposal.md

 >By contrast, discovery-led research (curiosity-driven or ‘blue-skies’ work) often finds itself being squeezed out, as the demand for ‘relevance’ or ‘impact’ steadily grows.
 In that context, higher- risk fundamental or speculative inquiry may seem to have little to contribute, beyond a (perhaps) better understanding of our world and ourselves.
 Outcomes are uncertain.
 The Trust has a keen appetite for this type of proposal. -- <20191113 - LT Newsletter Sept19 Lo-res.pdf>

-- research into tech normally about optimisation, quantatative
+- research into tech normally about optimisation, quantitative
-- this is experiential qualitative.
+- this is experiential (and experimental) qualitative.
 - founded in unlikely combination
 - part of speculation is in methods and outcomes